 As part of the citywide Diversity Advantage Plan implementation, staff will work to develop and implement an equity lens for all climate and sustainability projects, to help engage with the community and prioritize and design projects to support Bellevue's communities of color.
-The city would provide resources to support community members in developing environmental plans alongside city officials to address the priorities and concerns of the neighborhood.
-The city would provide resources to support community members in developing action plans alongside city officials to address the priorities and concerns of the neighborhood.
+This approach will be used in the planning, design, implementation, and outreach and engagement for projects, and will help to prioritize projects in neighborhoods with the greatest need.
 C.1.5.
 Environmental equity assessment.
 Perform an environmental equity assessment to identify environmental risks to communities of color and equitable access to environmental resources in Bellevue.
 Use the assessment to develop recommendations for policies and programs to continue to advance equity and reduce environmental burdens.